croningp/oligoss/README.md

   - Example: see __Defining  FRAG_SERIES__ section.
 11. __MS2_SIGNATURE_IONS__:
   - Description: this defines any monomer-specific signature ions that may occur. __NOTE__: the same fragmentation events that produce linear fragment series can also produce signature ions.
-However, Polymersoup considers these as separate events due to the diversity of possible signature ions.
+However, OLIGOSS considers these as separate events due to the diversity of possible signature ions.
   - Type: `Dict[str, list]`
   - Options: Keys correspond to signature ion str code, values lists of monomer one-letter codes and corresponding